Convoi des 31000: Departure

-On the evening of 22 January 1943, all the women in the Fort were gathered together and 222 of them are called forward.
+On the evening of 22 January 1943, all the women in the fort were gathered together and 222 of them are called forward.
 They were told that they would need only one small suitcase and warm clothes for their departure.
 Although the women did not know their final destination, they were apparently not afraid, as they believed being sent to work in a factory in Germany could not be worse than the cells of the Gestapo.

 On 24 January, the 230 women were taken to the Compiègne freight station and loaded into the last four cattle trucks.
 The front part of the train had been occupied by 1,446 men since the day before.
 For the trip, they were given a loaf of bread and a 10 cm piece of sausage each.
-In the crowded cattle trucks, the women set up a rotation system: half of them sitting, the others lying down and vice versa, their stacked around them.
+In the crowded cattle trucks, the women set up a rotation system: half of them sitting, the others lying down and vice versa, their suitcases stacked around them.
 At each stop along the journey, they stuck notes through the doors hoping they would be picked up and delivered.
 On the first day, the train stopped at Châlons sur Marne where a railway worker whispered to them through the doors: "They are beaten.
 They lost Stalingrad.
 You will be back soon.
 Courage, dears."
 When the wagons reached Halle-sur-Salle, the men's trucks were separated from the women's.
 The women were sent on to Auschwitz, the men to Sachsenhausen.
 During one of the stops, a German guard cried out: "Enjoy it.
 You are on your way to a camp from which you will never return."
 At Breslau station, they were given a lukewarm drink and their first food since their departure.
 They finally arrived at Auschwitz on the morning of 27 January.